 About

-I build the systems that other systems depend on.
+I build products end-to-end — and the systems they run on.

-Backend engineer, open source contributor, and a stubborn generalist based in Bengaluru.
+Software engineer, builder, and a stubborn generalist based in Bengaluru.
 From the first requirements call to a deploy that survives real traffic — I tend to own the whole build.

 Worked & currently working at